Family & Local History

 Genealogy & Local History Databases

 Please visit our home-grown database for marriage announcement and obituary dates from the New Castle News.
 We have entered information about where and when obituaries were published (so they can be found on microfilm) since the start of the newspaper in 1880, in addition to other New Castle newspapers over the years.

 **Please note that dates are of the ANNOUNCEMENT, not necessarily the date of the marriage or death.
 Consult the actual announcement on microfilm for complete information.

 Digital Collection of New Castle Directories

 We are pleased to present our newest digital collections!
 Along with the Lawrence County Historical Society, we have digitized our oldest City of New Castle, Lawrence County, telephone, farm, and regional directories!
-Please take the time to view and search them, and fill out our survey !
+Please take the time to view and search them.
+Available via Power Library's PA Photos and Documents.

 New Castle Directories 1872-1899 (not exhaustive) – also covers Mahoning, Shenango, and Beaver